 To Alleviate Nausea during labor:

-Sips of NingXia Red, NingXia Zing, or NingXia Nitro
+Sips of NingXia Red, NingXia Zing, NingXia Nitro, or water with Vitality Drops

 Miscellaneous Aches and Discomforts of Childbirth and Postpartum: